• Skip to primary navigation

 Mongolian Meatballs over rice with lime shown from above.

-Here is what you need to know: Expect this sauce to be VERY thin while it is simmering, right up until the end.
+Here is what you need to know: Expect this savory sauce to be VERY thin while it is simmering, right up until the end.
 As it simmers, moisture evaporates and it slowly thickens.
 Once enough moisture has evaporated it will quickly transform from thin liquid to sticky syrup.
 Your sauce is done when it reminds you of the consistency of maple syrup.

 Asian Meatballs close up sprinkled with sesame seeds.